UddavRajbhandari/Project/README.md

 Users can adjust the priority of a specific task by providing the task name and the new priority.

 #### 5.Marking Task as Completed:
 Users can mark a task as completed by providing the task name.
-This is used for indicating status and to make the tasks readable for user.
+The completed tasks are move to another queue(not original that is priority queue) and deleted in the priority queue.
+User can interactively complete tasks as required where the tasks are inserted(at queue) and displayed.

 #### 6.Displaying All Tasks:
-This option displays information about all tasks in the queue, including their name, priority, waiting time, completion status, and description.
+This option displays information about all tasks in the queue, including their name, priority, waiting time, completion status, and description along with the completed tasks for user support.

 #### 7.Adding New Task (Interactive):
 Users can interactively add a new task by providing the task name, description, and priority.